rv-ansible/sonarqube-iac/README.md

 # sonarqube-iac

-Sonarqube for Gitlab Infrastructure As Code using vm.
+Sonarqube for Gitlab Infrastructure As Code

 ### Prerequisites